mmontone/mmontone.github.io/index.md

 I've developed several Open Source libraries, most of them in Smalltalk and Common Lisp, my [favourite programming languages](/favourite).
 They are all available on my [Github](https://github.com/mmontone) and [Bitbucket](https://bitbucket.org/mmontone) accounts.

-Here I list the most relevant:
+Here is a short list of the most relevant:

 * [Common-Lisp.net](http://common-lisp.net) redesign (2018).
 * [Djula](https://github.com/mmontone/djula).
 Djula is a port of Python's Django template engine to Common Lisp.